Aman-Dk/student-course-selector/README.md

   Also, there is option to choose some new courses for that selected student

 ## Tech Stack : MERN (MongoDb, Express, ReactJs, NodeJs)
-   I have made this application using MERN Stack and deployed the app on heroku.
 ## Application Link : https://student-course-selector.herokuapp.com/
 ## Source file:
 ### Frontend: https://github.com/Aman-Dk/student-course-selector